Chart Color Schemes

 Dardanup has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Dardanup's population was around 3,715 as of November 2025.
-This reflected an increase of 429 people since the 2021 Census, which reported a population of 3,286 people.
-The change was inferred from the estimated resident population of 3,630 from the ABS in June 2024 and an additional 111 validated new addresses since the Census date.
-This level of population equated to a density ratio of 7.2 persons per square kilometer.
-Dardanup's growth of 13.1% since the 2021 census exceeded the national average of 8.9%.
-Interstate migration contributed approximately 65.6% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Dardanup's population is approximately 3,715 as of November 2025.
+This figure represents a growth of 429 people (13.1%) since the 2021 Census, which reported a population of 3,286.
+The increase is inferred from an estimated resident population of 3,630 in June 2024 and 111 additional validated new addresses since the Census date.
+This results in a population density ratio of 7.2 persons per square kilometer.
+Dardanup's growth rate exceeds the national average (8.9%) and its SA3 area, indicating it is a region leader in population growth.
+Interstate migration contributed approximately 65.6% to overall population gains during recent periods, with natural growth and overseas migration also being positive factors.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilised the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Future population trends projected an above median growth for non-metropolitan areas nationally, with Dardanup expected to expand by 492 persons to 2041 based on the latest population numbers, recording a gain of 11.0% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends project an above median growth for non-metropolitan areas nationally, with Dardanup expected to expand by 492 persons to 2041, reflecting a total gain of 11.0% over the 17 years.

 Frequently Asked Questions - Population